-To our fellow marketers: Never forget – your sales team is the greatest source of information on how your client is doing and what pain points they are experiencing.
+To our fellow marketers: Never forget – your sales team is the greatest source of information on what pain points your customers are experiencing.
 They are the frontline workers offering solutions to your audience, and they understand the pain points that brought those individuals to your organization.
 If your marketing team is not involving the sales team as strategies and tactics are being discussed, vital information is being missed.
 Cross-team collaboration is the key to creating innovative solutions for your clients.

 Score Your Leads

 You know your audience, right?
 What about your ideal customer?
 Do you know them?
 Knowing and understanding your ideal customer as well as what makes them ideal is the first step in lead scoring.

 After you’ve identified the characteristics of your ideal customer, it’s time to develop a rating system that converts these characteristics into quantitative scores.
 A lead scoring system creates a common vernacular that the two teams can share so that both understand what success looks like and what it doesn’t look like.
 Ask your sales team to assign leads scores as prospective clients and customers meet certain criteria.
 Then bring your marketing team into the mix.
 By allowing your marketing team the opportunity to understand your sales team’s lead scoring system, they can optimize their marketing efforts to help support the sales team’s goals.

 Introduce A Shared Customer Relationship Management Tool